-Gold Basin is a 25km2 bulk-tonnage, oxide gold property in Mohave County, Arizona, approximately 1.5 hours' drive from Las Vegas, Nevada.
+Gold Basin is a 30 km2 bulk-tonnage, oxide gold property in Mohave County, Arizona, approximately 1.5 hours' drive from Las Vegas, Nevada.

 The Gold Basin project has a significant amount of historical drilling data delivered by previous owners and was fully-permitted in the 1990's as an open-pit, heap-leach operation, though low gold prices meant that development did not proceed at the time.

-Gold Basin Corp commenced drilling on the project in November 2020 with initial targets designed to expand the known mineralised area.
+Gold Basin started a 10,000m, 100-hole drilling on the project in November 2020, with initial targets designed to expand the known mineralised area at the Cyclopic Area of the project.
 The mineralisation identified in historical drilling is open in all directions, indicating that the project has outstanding geological potential for a considerable gold endowment.

-Results from the first 47-holes of phase were released to the market on 8 February 2021 (download), highlighting large zones of gold-bearing mineralisation between surface and 100m depth, with significant intersections including:
+Results from the first half of Phase 1 Drilling were released to the market on 8 February 2021 (download), highlighting large zones of gold-bearing mineralisation between surface and 100m depth, with significant intersections including:

-The second half of the program involves another 55 holes, mostly in the Cyclopic area of the project, to expand the bounds of the known mineralised area.
-The Company will furthermore test several promising targets across the wider Gold Basin landholding.
+As of early April, 84 holes had been completed in the Cyclopic area of the project to expand the bounds of the known mineralised area.
+The final holes in the current program will be drilled at Cyclopic and will also test several promising targets across the wider Gold Basin landholding.

 The Gold Basin Project is located within a major geological trend in NW Arizona in the USA, the transition zone between the highly-productive geology of Walker Lane and the southern copper belt.